Nosto/wiki-docs/apis/graphql-an-introduction/graphql-using-the-api.md

 # Using the API

 In order to use the GraphQL endpoints, you'll need to [authenticate yourself](https://developer.nosto.com/#authentication).
 You will need a **Apps** [token](https://help.nosto.com/settings-and-troubleshooting-faq/settings-authentication-tokens) to access this endpoint.
+Only a subset of the endpoints can be accessed with a public token.
+This makes it possible to access functionality like querying product recommendations in an environment where it's not possible to protect the token, for example in a web browser.
+Each publicly accessible endpoint is denoted in the embedded documentation inside the [playground](graphql-the-playground).

 **Note:** Nosto does not rate-limit the API usage but follows a fair-use policy.
 Nosto reserves the right to revoke API access for any abusive API usage patterns.